simgrid/simgrid/docs/source/Introduction.rst

 cluster before its construction
 (`paper <http://hal.inria.fr/hal-00919507>`_).
-In this case, some differences between the prediction and the real timings were due to misconfiguration or other problems with the real platform.
+In this case, some differences between the prediction and the real timings were due to misconfigurations with the real platform.
 To some extent, SimGrid could even be used to debug the real platform :)

 SimGrid is also used to debug, improve, and tune several large